JOHN SANBORN | Selected Exhibitions | 2022

 Middle of the Riddle

 Three Sisters In Ten Minutes

 Created by John Sanborn with Mary Perillo, written by Tom Fontana, staring David Hyde Pierce.
-A short comedy about Russia and elevator repair.
+Screened at over 12 international film festivals, including New York and London.

 The Adventures of Kitty Hoy | Episode One: Buzzword, Murder